Fernando Zárate Salgado

-Fernando Zárate Salgado (born 16 August 1979) is a Mexican Congressman, elected in the 23rd district in Mexico City for the 2024-2027 period representing Morena political party.
-In 2015-2018 he served as Congressman in Mexico City for the 25th district, and in 2012–2015 he served as a federal deputy in the 62nd Congress, representing the Federal District's seventeenth district for the Party of the Democratic Revolution (PRD).
+Fernando Zárate Salgado (born August 16, 1979) is a Mexican Congressman, elected in the 23rd district in Mexico City for the 2024-2027 period representing Morena political party.
+In 2015-2018, he served as Congressman in Mexico City for the 25th district, and in 2012–2015, he served as a federal deputy in the 62nd Congress, representing the Federal District's seventeenth district for the Party of the Democratic Revolution (PRD).

-He served as Secretary of the International and Foreign Affairs Committee, and member of the Constitutional Reforms and Justice Committee.
+He served as Secretary of the International and Foreign Affairs Committee and a member of the Constitutional Reforms and Justice Committee.

 As President of the Special Gaming Committee, he denounced corruption cases regarding licenses of casinos in Mexico by the cabinet of Felipe Claderon Hinojosa (President of Mexico 2006–2012).
-He filed the new legislative piece of gaming and casinos, reforming the existing one of 1948, approved by the lower House.
+He filed a new legislative bill on gaming and casinos to reform the existing 1948 law, approved by the lower House.

-He was the first legislator to file and succeed in the approval of imposing taxes to soft drinks, sugar beverages, and junk food.
-Mexico is the first country in the world to approve such a legislative measure, which made an example to the rest of LatinAmerica, and started to file legislative bills to prevent obesity.
+He was the first legislator to file and secure approval for imposing taxes on soft drinks, sugar-sweetened beverages, and junk food.
+Mexico is the first country in the world to approve such a legislative measure, which has served as an example to the rest of Latin America and has started filing legislative bills to prevent obesity.

-In March 2015, after denouncing corruption cases within the PRD, and foreseeing that the left wing party was going to lose the intermediate election, he resigned to the political party.
-He was the target of a political and media attack in May 2015, while seeking a local representative position within PRI/PVEM (Partido Revolucionario Institucional) launched by his former political party, while defending property and freedom of expression rights of an indigenous community.
+In March 2015, after denouncing corruption cases within the PRD, and foreseeing that the left-wing party was going to lose the intermediate election, he resigned from the political party.
+He was the target of a political and media attack in May 2015, while seeking a local representative position within PRI/PVEM (Partido Revolucionario Institucional) launched by his former political party, while defending the property and freedom of expression rights of an indigenous community.

 Elected to the Legislative Assembly of the Federal District for the VII legislature 2015–2018, he was appointed Chairman of the Metropolitan Area Committee.